 • Absorbency

 The fabric’s ability to quickly wick and retain moisture.
-It’s a function of fiber type, GSM, and fabric structure (like terry loops).
+It’s a function of fiber type, GSM, and hotel towel fabric structure (like terry loops).
 High absorbency is non-negotiable for guest satisfaction.

 • Colorfastness